sugarcrmlabs/OutboundEmailsDeployer/src/README.txt

 Installation Steps
 1. Download the Outbound Emails Deployer package.
-2. Navigate to Admin > Module Loader.
+2. Navigate to Admin > Module Loader and install the package.
 3. Log out of the Sugar instance, clear your browser cache, and log back in to the Sugar instance once more.
 4. Navigate to the Admin panel and verify that you now see a new section called “Outbound Emails Deployer”.